Tearsheet

 AI Analysis | Feedback

-• Kontoor Brands, Inc. (Symbol: KTB)
+• Kontoor Brands, Inc. (symbol: KTB)

-• Berkshire Hathaway Inc. (Symbol: BRK.A, BRK.B)
+• Berkshire Hathaway Inc. (symbols: BRK.A, BRK.B)

-• Rocky Brands, Inc. (Symbol: RCKY)
+• Rocky Brands, Inc. (symbol: RCKY)

 AI Analysis | Feedback

-John Hazen | Chief Executive Officer
+John Hazen Chief Executive Officer

-James M. Watkins | Chief Financial Officer and Secretary
+Jim Watkins Chief Financial Officer and Secretary

-James M. Watkins has served as Boot Barn's Chief Financial Officer and Secretary since November 2021.
-He joined Boot Barn in 2014 and has held various roles within the company, including Senior Vice President, Finance and Investor Relations.
-Before joining Boot Barn, Mr. Watkins was the Vice President, Corporate Controller and Principal Accounting Officer of Mindspeed Technologies, a publicly traded semiconductor company.
-He also spent 12 years as an auditor at Ernst & Young.
-Mr. Watkins is a Certified Public Accountant in California and earned a Bachelor of Science in accounting from Brigham Young University.
+Mr. Watkins has been the Chief Financial Officer and Secretary of Boot Barn since 2021.
+He has held various roles within the company since 2014, including Senior Vice President, Finance and Investor Relations.
+Before his tenure at Boot Barn, Mr. Watkins served as the Vice President, Corporate Controller and Principal Accounting Officer of Mindspeed Technologies, a publicly traded semiconductor company.
+He also worked as an auditor at Ernst & Young for 12 years and is a Certified Public Accountant in California.

-Laurie Grijalva | Chief Merchandising Officer
+Laurie Grijalva Chief Merchandising Officer

-Laurie Grijalva has been Boot Barn's Chief Merchandising Officer since 2014.
-She began her career with Boot Barn in 1993 as a Senior Merchant and has held a variety of positions, including Vice President of Buying and Merchandising from 2004 to 2014.
-Prior to Boot Barn, Ms. Grijalva was employed by LeRoy Knitted Sportswear from 1981 to 1988 and Grunwald Marx Apparel from 1990 to 1993, where her responsibilities included line building and exclusive brand production.
-She holds a Bachelor of Arts in communications from California State University, Fullerton, and a Master of Business Administration from the Argyros School of Business at Chapman University.
+Ms. Grijalva has served as Boot Barn's Chief Merchandising Officer since July 2014.
+She joined the company in 1993 as a Senior Merchant and has since held various positions, including Vice President of Buying and Merchandising from 2004 to 2014.
+Her prior experience includes employment with LeRoy Knitted Sportswear from 1981 to 1988 and Los Angeles-based Grunwald Marx Apparel from 1990 to 1993, where she focused on line building and exclusive brand production.

-Michael A. Love | Chief Retail Officer
+Michael A. Love Chief Retail Officer

 AI Analysis | Feedback